dharillo/FavroPlasticExtension/README.md

 ## Installation

 There are two options to install the plugin in your local client.
 You can build the plugin library from the source code or you can download an already built library from the [distribution](distribution) folder.
+You also need Microsoft .NET Framework 4.7 runtime installed in your machine.

 ### Build from source